IMEKO TC6 M4Dconf

 - metrology for the quality assessment and validation of algorithms and software

-- principles and technologies for remote monitoring and remote calibration
+- principles and technologies for remote monitoring, remote calibration, and remote conformity assessment

 - digital infrastructures and technologies for interlaboratory comparisons and proficiency testing